-The investments held by the Company as reported under note 16.1 to the financial statements, "Financial Assets at fair value through profit or loss" are stated at their respective market values.
+The investments held by the Company as reported under note 17.1 to the financial statements, "Financial Assets at fair value through profit or loss" are stated at their respective market values.
 These financial assets comprise listed equities, bonds, funds and government bonds whose market value is based on readily available quoted prices.

-At 31 December 2017 and 2016, the carrying amounts of other short term instruments approximated their fair values due to the short term maturities of these assets and liabilities.
-The fair value of long term instruments is not materially different from their carrying amounts.
+At 31 December 2018 and 2017, the carrying amounts of other short-term instruments approximated their fair values due to the short-term maturities of these assets and liabilities.
+The fair value of long-term instruments is not materially different from their carrying amounts.

-IFRS 7 requires the disclosure of fair value measurement methodologies in a three level hierarchy, as described in the basis of preparation paragraph in note 3.
+IFRS 7 requires the disclosure of fair value measurement methodologies in a three-level hierarchy, as described in the basis of preparation paragraph in note 3.

-All the Company's financial instruments as disclosed in note 16 are measured using Level 1 methodologies.
+All the Company's financial instruments as disclosed in note 17 are measured using Level 1 methodologies.
 The Company's land and buildings as disclosed in note 14 are measured using Level 2 methodologies.
+The Company's Investment property as disclosed in note 15 are measured using Level 2.